GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 ### Creating an Issue

 - In Github, under 'Issues' click the green 'new issue' button.
 - Give the issue a short but meaningful title.
-For example...
-[TODO: add example]
 - Give us much detail about the issue in the description box
 - Give the issue a label.
 Either:
 	- Type: Bug (Something isn't working)